gitenter/gitenter/doc/requirements/SyRS.md

     - Provide benchmark/version of documents.
     - Recording and monitoring the evolution history of documents.
     - Provide a platform for coordinating document editing jobs among multiple people.
-    - (For document editors) provide a comparison between versions to facilitate document reviewing of a new/unapproved version.
+    - (For document editors and reviewers) provide a comparison between a benchmark version and the most up-to-date version, to facilitate document reviewing of a new/unapproved version.
     - (For document users) provide a comparison between different document benchmark versions.
-- [SyRS-0061]{SyRS-0001,StRS-0047} The software shall provide revision control for individual documents by giving both a global version, and a document-wise version.
+- [SyRS-0061]{SyRS-0001,StRS-0047} The software shall provide revision control for individual documents in both global and document-wise scopes.
+- [SyRS-0098]{SyRS-0061} The revision control system shall provide a version number in global scope.
-    - The global version tends to be more important, as the documents are highly entangled to each other by traceable items.
+    - A global version is important, since the documents are highly entangled to each other by traceable items.
-    - Some global versions may have corresponding review activities.
+    - Some global versions may have corresponding specificities (reviewing/approval/...).
 - [SyRS-0087]{SyRS-0001} The evolution history of the documents shall be queryable from the software.
 - [SyRS-0026]{SyRS-0001} The software shall distinguish document changes/commits of various level:
     - Regular backups by author(s).
     - Pending changes/different opinions.
     - To-be-reviewed draft.
-    - Review meeting approval as a group/management decision.
+    - Review approval as a group/management decision.
 - [SyRS-0019]{StRS-0049} The software shall be flexible to the case that only part of files under revision control are documents.
-- [SyRS-0038]{SyRS-0019,StRS-0013} The software shall be able to separate document and code-only changes.
+- [SyRS-0038]{SyRS-0019,StRS-0013} The software shall be able to separate document changes and changes with other files (code-only) involved.
 - [SyRS-0028]{StRS-0012,SyRS-0019} The software shall provide option for automatic synchronization with code revision control platforms.

 Document formatting: